pallavim8/Project-1-Cavalier-Kaggles/README.md

 ## Repository Overview

 This repository contains all the code, data processing steps, exploratory analysis, and results for our project.
-The project examines how sentiment expressed in Yelp text reviews compares to numerical star ratings.
-The goal of the project is to identify and analyze consistent mismatches between text-based sentiment and ratings across different restaurant cuisines using data analysis and statistical testing.
+The project examines how sentiment expressed in Yelp text reviews compares to corresponding numerical star ratings.
+The goal of the project is to identify and analyze consistent mismatches between text-based sentiment and corresponding star ratings across different restaurant cuisines using data analysis and statistical testing.

 ## Software and Platform